LAM-IJLRA/ModularPolyphony-TUI/README.md

 The [Modular Polyphony](https://github.com/LAM-IJLRA/ModularPolyphony) library is required.

-The [lam-lib](https://github.com/LAM-IJLRA/lam-lib) library is not required but may be used in some examples.
+The [lam-lib](https://github.com/LAM-IJLRA/lam-lib) library is not required for the mp.TUI system to work, but is used in some objects and  examples.

 ## Credits